tummfm/chemtrain/docs/api/potential/neural_networks.rst

 DimeNet++
 -----------------
-The :class:`DimeNetPP` directly takes a :class:`~chemtrain.sparse_graph.SparseDirectionalGraph` as input and predicts per-atom quantities.
+The :class:`DimeNetPP` directly takes a :class:`chemtrain.potential.sparse_graph.SparseDirectionalGraph` as input and predicts per-atom quantities.
 As :class:`DimeNetPP` is a haiku Module, it needs to be wrapped inside a hk.transform() before it can be applied.

 We provide 2 interfaces to DimeNet++:
 The function :meth:`dimenetpp_neighborlist` serves as a interface to Jax M.D.